historical-theology/stthomas/return-to-god/syllabus.md

 #### Week 2
 Lecture
-* Introduction to Maximus's Ambigua
+* Introduction to St. Maximus the Confessor

 Readings
 * Maximus's Cosmic Mystery: Introduction, Ambiguum 7, and Ambiguum 8 (pp. 13-78)
+* Terence Nichols's The Sacred Cosmos -- excerpts (scanned by Dr. Stephan)

 #### Week 3
 Lecture
-* Introduction to Bonaventure's Life of Francis
+* Introduction to St. Francis of Assisi

 Reading
 * Bonaventure's Life of Francis (all)